 Develop the clinical and research skills you need for a fulfilling career as a counseling psychologist.

 Grounded in the scientist-practitioner training model with a multicultural and social justice emphasis, the Ph.D. program in Counseling Psychology at UND gives students a foundation for making a lifelong difference in their communities.
-More than learning the basics, our students prepare to pursue careers as practitioners, faculty members, consultants, researchers and agents of change.
+Our students prepare to pursue careers as practitioners, faculty members, consultants, researchers and agents of change.

 - Program type: